Veggieleezy/ISOM835-Classification-Term-Project/README.md

 *Tools and libraries used in the project- Google Colab, Python, Core Libraries: pandas, numpy, scikit-learn, matplotlib, seaborn, plotly

-*Links to Colab notebooks- https://colab.research.google.com/drive/1B8ZFlVU2Thkrh01uUDvzpyp_AFUL1474?usp=sharing
+*Links to Colab notebook- https://colab.research.google.com/drive/1B8ZFlVU2Thkrh01uUDvzpyp_AFUL1474?usp=sharing

+*I have also uploaded the Colab notebook as both .py and .ipynb files if needed/desired.

 *Instructions to run analysis- Run each code block one at a time to minimize potential errors.